 Central African Republic Travel Warning

 The Department of State warns U.S. citizens against all travel to the Central African Republic (CAR) and recommends that those who remain in CAR depart immediately by taking advantage of existing commercial flights.
 The Government of Chad closed its border with CAR May 12, 2014.
 Only citizens of Chad returning home will be able to cross the Chad-CAR border.
 U.S. citizens who have decided to stay in CAR despite this warning should review their personal security situation and seriously consider departing.
-This replaces the Travel Warning of May 10, 2013, to reflect the continued lack of security, and risk of remaining in CAR.
+This replaces the Travel Warning of November 14, 2013, to reflect the risk of remaining in CAR and continued lack of security.

 U.S. citizens in CAR in need of emergency assistance should contact the U.S. Embassy in Yaounde, Cameroon; Telephone: 237 2220-1500 ext.
 4341/4023 (Monday through Friday, 9:00 a.m. – 12:00 p.m. local time) Emergencies: 237 2220-1500, ext.
 4531 or 237 2222-25-89; E-mail: YaoundeACS@state.gov.